AliciaCurth/AliciaCurth.github.io/_pages/publications.md

 author_profile: true
 ---

-Please find below a selection of my publications and preprints; a full list can be found on [my google scholar profile](https://scholar.google.com/citations?user=eWRBqsYAAAAJ&hl=en).
+Find below a selection of my publications and preprints; a full list can be found on [my google scholar profile](https://scholar.google.com/citations?user=eWRBqsYAAAAJ&hl=en).

  (\* indicates equal contribution)